lot022/chessanalytics/README.md

 ### squares_with_Pawncaptures

-Returns the squares where caption was made by a pawn.
+Returns the squares where capture was made by a pawn.
 Same functions but for different pieces are:
 - squares_with_Bishopcaptures,
 - squares_with_Knightcaptures,
 - squares_with_Queencaptures,